Bbr011/CHESSMATE/README.md

 - Select and move chess pieces using your mouse.
 - The game follows standard chess rules for valid moves.
 - Notifications appear when in check or checkmate.
-- Undo your last move with the undo feature.
+- When a player takes out a piece it apears on the side of the screen

 ### Screenshot:
 ![ChessMate Gameplay Screenshot](#)